some-funAIP/EV-PMSM-Thermal-Dynamic-Model/README.md

 If you use these models or scripts in your academic work, please cite the original paper:
 Somefun, T. E., et al. (2026), Thermal and Dynamic Modelling of Permanent-Magnet Synchronous Motors (PMSM) Driven Electric Vehicle Powertrain with Dual-Loop Control Strategy.
 Frontier in Energy Research.
 DOI:

-✉️ Contact
+✉️ Contact:
-Dr. Tobiloba Emmanuel Somefun
+Dr. Tobiloba Emmanuel Somefun,
-Email: somefte@unisa.ac.za
+Email: somefte@unisa.ac.za ,
 Institution: University of South Africa (UNISA)